iamravenous/groundwork-sass/readme.md

-# Groundwork Lite
+# Groundwork Sass
 Lite boilerplate to start projects with [**Sass**](http://sass-lang.com/).
 >[**How to use it!**](#usage)

 ## Features

-- Compile Sass files with [Node-sass](https://github.com/sass/node-sass) and includes Sourcemaps
+- Compile Sass files with [Node-sass](https://github.com/sass/node-sass) with Sourcemaps
 - [Autoprefix](https://github.com/postcss/autoprefixer) Stylesheets.
 - Generate a CSS minified version.
-- Build a folder with the finished project.

 ## Install